StockwatchDev/application_settings/docs/7-Recipes.md

 Obviously, the same approach can be followed for settings.

 As described [here](#having-a-test-configuration-during-testing), in a test setting it is generally easier to use class method `set`.
-Unfortunately, there is no straigtforward way to invoke `set` with test values during `import`, which means that you will have to fall back to creating a test config file and loading that in the way described in this section.
+Unfortunately, there is no straightforward way to invoke `set` with test values during `import`, which means that you will have to fall back to creating a test config file and loading that in the way described in this section.
 An example on how to do this can be found in the file